 Genetic Choir singers Ilyas Nadjafi en Yank Bicakci are part of Freedom to Move, a project of Sounds Now on international music festival November Music 2022!

-They will give a concert-presentation tomorrow night in the Verkadefabriek in Den Bosch, together with ringleader Sofia Jernberg and the other selected singers, Jodi Gilbert, Rianne Wilbers and Paloma LĂĄzaro Arteaga (each of them great improvisers in their own right!!).
+They will give a concert-presentation tomorrow night in the Verkadefabriek in Den Bosch, together with ringleader Sofia Jernberg and the other selected singers, Jodi Gilbert, Rianne Wilbers and Paloma Lázaro Arteaga (each of them great improvisers in their own right!!).

-October 12, 20.30 hrs in Verkadefabriek, âs-Hertogenbosch.
+October 12, 20.30 hrs in Verkadefabriek, ’s-Hertogenbosch.
 Bar is open from 20 hrs.
 Free entry!

 The human voice literally crosses borders in this project:

 At the invitation of Sounds Now, a network of European music festivals and cultural centers, singer and composer Sofia Jernberg is working for three days with five singers from diverse backgrounds.
 They were selected on the basis of an Open Call in which their motivation to participate was central.
 The participants are asked to leave their comfort zone and go on an expedition beyond language, voice, and musical barriers.
 The voice is given all the freedom to develop.
 So: Freedom To Move.
-The presentation of this intens journey is in October 12, 20.30 hrs in Verkadefabriek, âs-Hertogenbosch.
+The presentation of this intens journey is in October 12, 20.30 hrs in Verkadefabriek, ’s-Hertogenbosch.
 Bar is open from 20 hrs.

 Five festivals participate in Freedom to Move and each selects its own singers with Sofia Jernberg as the connecting link.
 November Music kicks off this exciting project.

-Sofia Jernberg The Swedish-Ethiopian singer and composer Sofia Jernberg flashes rapidly past all limits of the vocal metier.
-With her flexible, expressive voice, this voice acrobat is equally at home in improvisational music, as well as performing contemporary scores and her own experimental excursions.
 As a workshop leader, Jernberg can boast a wealth of experience.
 She studied not only jazz music but also composition.
 Jernberg has worked with the Trondheim Jazz Orchestra and improvisers such as Mats Gustafsson, Nate Wooley, Petter Eldh and Christian Lillinger.
 But she also plays a leading role in compositions by Arnold Schönberg (Pierrot Lunaire), Chaya Czernowin and Anna Thorvaldsdottir.

 Part of the Sounds Now project, co-funded by the Creative Europe program of the European Union.
-In collaboration with HCMF (ENG), Wilde Westen (B) Onasis Foundation (GR) and Ultima (NOR). https://www.novembermusic.net/programma/freedom-to-move
+In collaboration with HCMF (ENG), Wilde Westen (B) Onasis Foundation (GR) and Ultima (NOR).

 Last Mondays edition of Dutch newspaper NRC featured Thomas and the BIM50 project “Hidden Songs” in a cultural review that described Saturday’s concert at the Bimhuis as a ‘dedicated, intimate listening concert’.
 You can experience ‘Hidden Songs’ tomorrow evening in Haarlem’s jazz-hub De Pletterij. (tickets, click here) – and next week in Utrecht!